UPPMAX/UPPMAX-documentation/docs/software/vscode_on_pelle.md

 ![VSCode from a local computer working on Rackham.](./img/vscode_connected_to_rackham.png)

-> VSCode from a local computer working on Rackham.
+> VSCode from a local computer working on the example Rackham.

 ## Introduction